xuezhen2018/Papers-for-domain-adaptation/README.md

 [2] CVPR2018, Learning to Adapt Structured Output Space for Semantic Segmentation, Link: https://arxiv.org/abs/1802.10349.
 Main features: This paper performs multi-scale feature adaptations on the hierarchical features extracted by a backbone.
 Note that one way to perform multi-scale feature adaptation is single scale input on multi feature like this paper, and another way is multi scale input on single feature.
 Please to Pix2pixHD for more details.

 [3] CVPR2019, Taking A Closer Look at Domain Shift: Category-level Adversaries for Semantics Consistent Domain Adaptation.
 Link: https://arxiv.org/abs/1809.09478?context=cs.
+Main features: This paper modifies the main model with two classifiers.
+Training two classifiers simultaneously can make two different views on the features, so that the feature is more robust.
+And assigning different weights to the feature maps can fix the class imbalance problem to some extent, which is still a problem in domain adaptation for semantic segmentation.

 # Pixel Adaptation